 forward Mid Logo looks like a knitted fabric top green and the bottom blue is a right pointing arrow with Forward underlined in green and Mid underlined in blue.

-To download Forward Mid Directory 2024 requires an Adobe PDF reader, if you require Adobe reader it can be downloaded for free on this link Icon for adobe reader.
-If you require pages to be read aloud Forward Mid are pleased to direct Natural readers, Iain the website developer has personally checked the PDF document using World Wide Web Logo : www.naturalreaders.com.
+To download Forward Mid Directory 2025 requires an Adobe PDF reader, if you require Adobe reader it can be downloaded for free on this link .
+If you require pages to be read aloud Forward Mid are pleased to direct Natural readers, Iain the website developer has personally checked the PDF document using : www.naturalreaders.com.
 To use Natural readers, open the PDF file, Open natural Soft screen reader, select floating toolbar, select PDF document and press control and A together and select play on Natural Soft, it can also be added to the Google Chrome Browser.
 Listen

 Forward Mid believe safety first, and frown on direct download, as they may contain a virus.
-To save a copy of the Directory 2024 click to save to your own device click on the download symbol, Download logo.
+To save a copy of the Directory 2025 click to save to your own device click on the download symbol, .
 Download (then choose where to save it).
 Print (must be connected to printer), This PDF is designed with Bookmarks (For jumping to individual sections).

 Downloaded:

-Good quality, accurate and up-to-date information is what Forward Mid’s Directory delivers.
-It signposts people to organisations that can give them the support they need whether that is to resolve a specific issue, finding a social activity you might enjoy or a wider goal such as gaining more control of their lives..
+The aim of Forward Mid’s Directory is to provide good quality, accurate and up-to-date information that is truly accessible.
+It signposts people to organisations that can give them the support they need whether that is to resolve a specific issue, finding a social activity you might enjoy or a wider goal such as gaining more control of their lives.

-Forward Mid share wealth of useful information on issues that affect disabled people; publishing and distributing bi-monthly newsletter and maintain a website and Facebook logo : Facebook page. paper copies can be provided by contacting Eric Johnstone Telephone logo : 0131 663 9471.
+Forward Mid share wealth of useful information on issues that affect disabled people; publishing and distributing bi-monthly newsletter and maintain a website and : Facebook page. paper copies can be provided by contacting Eric Johnstone : 0131 663 9471.

 Large format is also available by special request.